-Negative feedback is a reaction that causes a decrease in function.
+A negative feedback loop is a reaction that causes a decrease in function.
 It occurs in response to some kind of stimulus.
-Often it causes the output of a system to be lessened; so, the feedback tends to stabilize the system.
-This can be referred to as homeostatis, as in biology, or equilibrium, as in mechanics.
-Negative feedback is also a reaction to an event or process, such as an evaluation of someone's work.
+Often, it causes the output of a system to be lessened; so, the feedback tends to stabilize the system.
+This can be referred to as homeostasis, as in biology, or equilibrium, as in mechanics.

 Biological Negative Feedback

-- When a human is hungry, metabolism slows down to conserve energy and allow the human to continue living with less food.
+- Human metabolism - When a human is hungry, metabolism slows down to conserve energy and allows the human to continue living with less food.

-- Regulation of blood sugar in humans - When blood sugar rises, insulin sends a signal to the liver, muscles and other cells to store the excess glucose.
-Some is stored as body fat and other is stored as glycogen in the liver and muscles.
+- Regulation of blood sugar in humans - When blood sugar rises, insulin sends a signal to the liver, muscles, and other cells to store the excess glucose.
+Some is stored as body fat, and other glucose is stored as glycogen in the liver and muscles.

 - Production of human red blood cells (erythropoiesis) - A decrease in oxygen is detected by the kidneys and they secrete erythropoietin.
 This hormone stimulates the production of red blood cells.

 Dive into different negative feedback loops that you can find in nature.

 - The carbon cycle - The equilibrium of this cycle will change in accordance with carbon dioxide emissions.

 - Plant photosynthesis - The photosynthesis in plants speeds up in response to increased levels of carbon dioxide.